telerik/report-server-docs/knowledge-base/how-to-change-report-server-iis-user.md

       ![](images/change-iis-user/2-add-permissions-to-rsuser.png)

+    - Ensure the user does not have read or write permissions to any other folders.
+    - You can use any username you prefer, we are recommending `RSUser` so that it is clear this user was created for a specific purpose.
-      *Ensure the user does not have read or write permissions to any other folders.
-For more help, see [Microsoft Q&A - How do I set up user account and manage permissions](https://learn.microsoft.com/en-us/answers/questions/1389054/how-do-i-set-up-user-accounts-and-manage-permissio).*
+    - For more help, see [Microsoft Q&A - How do I set up user account and manage permissions](https://learn.microsoft.com/en-us/answers/questions/1389054/how-do-i-set-up-user-accounts-and-manage-permissio).

 3. Open Internet Information Services (IIS) Manager (`Windows Key` + `R` to open the Run window, then enter `inetmgr`).